Apply for Admission

 F-1 students are required to be seen on campus.
 They are not allowed to take a full course of study in online/ITV courses.
 Only 3 credit hours of online/ITV courses can count towards your minimum credit hour requirement.
 Undergraduate students must enroll in 9 credit hours of traditional courses before they may enroll in a 3 credit hour online OR ITV course.
 Graduate students must enroll in 6 credit hours of traditional courses before they may enroll in a 3 credit hour online OR ITV course.
 There are very limited exceptions to this rule.
 Please contact the International Academic Advisor for specification.

 See additional information you’ll need to Maintain Your F1 Visa Status.

 Apply for Student Housing

-If you are planning to live in a university residence hall you will need to submit the Housing and Meal Application/Contract online form after your admission has been certified.
-See Freshman Residency Requirement and Exemption Request Form.
+If you are planning to live in a university residence hall you will need to submit a Housing/Meal Contract from the Living on Campus web page.
+This form also includes the required Meningitis form.